rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Simple Search

-This action is used to execute a simple search for a text
+This action is used to execute a simple search for a text.

 ##### Input